NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BFT DETECTOR. Automatic detection of business flow tampering for digital content service.md

 Given the collected call traces of the <i title="access to premium content with a premium subscription">passing</i> and <i title="being redirect to the subscription page while trying to access to premium content">blocking</i> runs, we perform a differential analysis to identify a divergence point representing the critical decision-making point in the business model.
 -  A ==divergence point is a point from which you can distinguish between a path leading to the desired business flow and a path bypassing the execution of the regular flow==

-In the following example, `user.isSubscribed` is a divergence point:
+In the following example, `user.isSubscribed` is a divergence point.
+Tampering this condition may result in access to premium content:

 ```JavaScript